GabrielVareilles/rails-matching/README.md

 end
 ```

-Lets play a little in `rails console` trying to retrieve top 10 matches for the first user:
+Let's crash test it in `rails console`:

 Type in : `User.first.matches(10)`